FDA approves obesity drug that helped people cut weight 15%

 It's a higher-dose version of a diabetes drug from the Danish company Novo Nordisk.

-In company-funded studies, participants taking Wegovy had average weight loss of 15%.
-Participants lost weight steadily for 16 months before plateauing.
+In company-funded studies, participants taking Wegovy had an average weight loss of 15%, which is about 34 pounds.

 In a comparison group getting dummy shots, the average weight loss was about 2.5%.